Top tips for meeting teachers

 Talk to your child

 Let your child know that you are meeting their teacher.
-Ask them how they are feeling about school and their class – what they like and don’t like, and if there is anything they would like you to talk about with their teacher.
+Ask them how they are feeling about school and their class – what they like and don’t like, and anything they would like you to talk about with their teacher.
 Let your child know that there is nothing to worry about – you and their teacher just want to help them learn.